 A database is a common response to spreadsheet woes because:

 - The server’s memory is significantly larger than a computer’s.
 On its best day, a spreadsheet can hold one million rows of data.
 That number is significantly reduced if using an online spreadsheet or an older version of Excel.
-What’s more, Excel users will know all too well that its processing ability declines when it reaches tens of thousands of rows of data.
+What’s more, Excel users will know all too well that its processing ability declines when it reaches hundreds of thousands of rows of data.
 This is not the case for databases.

 - There are established relationships between data points.
 This enables a user to write more simple formulas, called queries, in order to run analyses off of the data.
 Goodbye, VLOOKUP!

 - Databases are designed to keep data clean and secure.
 This is not the case for spreadsheets.

 This blog is just a cursory introduction to what might trigger a move from a spreadsheet to a database.
 Take the time to learn the basics about databases so that, when budget and staffing permit, you are not tolerating the limitations of storing data in spreadsheets longer than you need to be.